-The community driven Purpose and Need for the South Pomfret Village area was defined based on existing conditions, input from stakeholders, and information gathered from the Local Concerns Meeting.
+The community driven Purpose and Need for the Village of South Pomfret area was defined based on existing conditions, input from stakeholders, and information gathered from the Local Concerns Meeting.
 The Purpose and Need were refined through the project process and ultimately provided a framework in which to evaluate alternatives.